E

 Implementing operating mechanisms for SDGs

-• The Corporate Sustainability Committee reviewed the progress of each task force every year
+• The Corporate Sustainability Committee reviews the progress of each working group annually

-• The task forces delivered status reports on a quarterly basis
+• The working group submits progress reports on a quarterly basis

 Trust